MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 The emergency warning is displayed in two situations:

--   When the stock is negative on the planning starting date.
+-   When the inventory is negative on the planning starting date.
 -   When back-dated supply or demand events exist.

-If an item’s stock is negative on the planning starting date, the planning system suggests an emergency supply for the negative quantity to arrive on the planning starting date.
+If an item’s inventory is negative on the planning starting date, the planning system suggests an emergency supply for the negative quantity to arrive on the planning starting date.
 The warning text states the starting date and the quantity of the emergency order.
-For more information, see [Handling Projected Negative Stock](design-details-handling-reordering-policies.md#handling-projected-negative-inventory).
+For more information, see [Handling Projected Negative Inventory](design-details-handling-reordering-policies.md#handling-projected-negative-inventory).

 Any document lines with due dates before the planning starting date are consolidated into one emergency supply order for the item to arrive on the planning starting date.

 ### <a name="exception"></a>Exception

-The exception warning is displayed if the projected available stock drops below the safety stock quantity.
+The exception warning is displayed if the projected available inventory drops below the safety stock quantity.
 The planning system will suggest a supply order to meet the demand on its due date.
 The warning text states the item’s safety stock quantity and the date on which it is violated.

 Violating the safety stock level is considered an exception because it should not occur if the reorder point has been set correctly.
 For more information, see [The Role of the Reorder Point](design-details-handling-reordering-policies.md#the-role-of-the-reorder-point).

-In general, exceptional order proposals ensure that the projected available stock is never lower than the safety stock level.
+In general, exceptional order proposals ensure that the projected available inventory is never lower than the safety stock level.
 This means that the proposed quantity is just enough to cover the safety stock, without considering planning parameters.
 However, in some scenarios, order modifiers will be considered.

 > [!NOTE]
 >  The planning system may have consumed the safety stock intentionally and will then replenish it straight away.
 For more information, see [Safety Stock May Be Consumed](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).